Kharkiv: Post-World War II

-In the Brezhnev-era, Kharkiv was promoted as a "model Soviet city".
+In the Brezhnev era, Kharkiv was promoted as a "model Soviet city".
 Propaganda made much of its "youthfulness", a designation broadly used to suggest the relative absence in the city of "material and spiritual relics" from the pre-revolutionary era, and its commitment to the new frontiers of Soviet industry and science.
 The city's machine-and-weapons building prowess was attributed to a forward-looking collaboration between its large-scale industrial enterprises and new research institutes and laboratories.

 The last Communist Party chief of Ukraine, Vladimir Ivashko, appointed in 1989, trained as a mining engineer and served as a party functionary in Kharkiv.
 He led the Communists to victory in Kharkiv and across the country in the parliamentary election held in the Ukrainian SSR in March 1990.
 The election was relatively free, but occurred well before organized political parties had time to form, and did not arrest the decline in the CPSU's legitimacy.
 This was accelerated by the intra-party coup attempt against President Mikhail Gorbachev and his reforms on 18 August 1991, during which Ivashko temporarily replaced Gorbachev as CPSU General Secretary.

 The National University of Kharkiv was at the forefront of democratic agitation.
 In October 1991, a call from Kyiv for an all-Ukrainian university strike to protest Gorbachev's new Union Treaty and to call for new multi-party elections was met with a rally at the entrance to the university attended not only by students and university teachers, but also by a range of public and cultural figures.
 The protests — the so-called Revolution on Granite — ended on 17 October with a resolution of the Verkhovna Rada of the Ukrainian SSR promising further democratic reform.
 In the event, the only demand fulfilled was the removal of the Communist Prime Minister.

 Independent Ukraine

-In the 1 December 1991 Referendum on the Act of Declaration of Independence, on a turnout of 76 percent 86 percent of the Kharkiv Oblast approved separate Ukrainian statehood.
+In the 1 December 1991 Referendum on the Act of Declaration of Independence, on a turnout of 76 percent, 86 percent of the Kharkiv Oblast approved separate Ukrainian statehood.

-During the 1990s post-Soviet aliyah, many Jews from Kharkiv emigrated to Israel or to Western countries.
+During the 1990s post-Soviet aliyah, many Jews emigrated to Israel or to Western countries.
 The city's Jewish population, 62,800 in 1970, dropped to 50,000 by the end of the century.